 Second Annual Analytic Theology Lecture

 The second lecture was presented by Alan J. Torrance, Professor of Systematic Theology at the University of St Andrews, on November 18, 2012 in Chicago, Illinois.
-His lecture was entitled "The Reconciled Mind and Analytic Theology”.
+His lecture is titled "The Reconciled Mind and Analytic Theology”.

 First Annual Analytic Theology Lecture

 Eleonore Stump, Robert J. Henle Professor of Philosophy at Saint Louis University, delivered the first lecture in this series on November 19, 2011 in San Francisco, California.
-Her lecture was entitled "Philosophical Reflections on the Atonement".
+Her lecture is titled "Philosophical Reflections on the Atonement".